nrd10/ProgramofStudyWebApp/README.md

 study forms respectively.
 The shared app primarily contains templates and models that are utilized. by the majority of the other applications.
 For example, shared contains the Course and User models.
 The administration app contains views, urls, and templates for the custom admin interface.

-# Database Configuration
-We used a Postgresql database to store data models

 # Authentication